 The RPGSU runs a “Jobs with Philosophy” speaker series, which brings in professionals from diverse career paths (government bureaucrats, seasoned lawyers, professional mediators, etc.) to speak with graduate students about how philosophical training can land one’s self in any number of possible jobs.

 Generous funding is available for those seeking to attend conferences, both within and outside of Canada.
 Conferencing is an excellent way both to present one’s philosophical insight to persons outside of the Ryerson community and to gain valuable networking experience.
-Not to be out done by other institutions, the RPGSU is holding its own conference in early 2017 on the philosophical issues around resistance.
+Not to be out done by other institutions, the RPGSU is holding its own conference in early 2018 on the philosophical issues around self-hood and identity.